Staggering Online Harassment Statistics—How to Protect Yourself in the Virtual World?

 You don’t know how to stop a stalker?
 Whether you have a problem with stalkers online or in the real world, DoNotPay can help you.
 If you don’t know how to stop some other form of harassment, we’ve got you covered there, too.

 And that’s not all—you can use our app when you find yourself in other problematic situations, from suing companies in small claims court to disputing traffic tickets.
-You need to log in to your account on DoNotPay via the web browser or your iOS app, and then pick the service that meets your needs:
+You need to log in to your account on DoNotPay via the web browser, and then pick the service that meets your needs:

 - Helping you manage massive bills